 Contaminations in IC chip packaging

-- Contamination can come from many organic materials existed on handling tape, plastic storage bag, solder flux, and adhesive bleed-out from the die attach process.
+- Contamination can come from many organic materials existing on handling tape, plastic storage bags, solder flux, and adhesive bleed-out from the die attach process.
 Organic compounds may have a higher outgas rate.
 The organic vapor can directly coat the fresh surface.

 - Some levels of contamination can also be created during the manufacturing and assembly process, such as unetched glass, the residual photoresist on the silicon chip, silicon sawdust, or tape residual during back grinding or die-cut.